rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-012/index.md

 - New random traffic scenario generator that makes people go between houses and workplaces.
 - New commute pattern explorer tool.
-- New character art to give cutscenes a bit more personaliy.
+- New character art to give cutscenes a bit more personality.
 - Lots of pathfinding and user interface improvements.
 - Bugfixes and improved performance (especially startup time on large maps).